hipposareevil/books/README.md

 This waits for the various endpoints to come up and then grabs the designated (in docker-compose.yml) yaml files, combines them and then serves up the endpoint via swagger-ui.

 # Databases
 There are two databases used to manage the books and users.
+The data is stored in the *database* directory.

 ## MySQL
 [MySQL](https://www.mysql.com/) is used to store books, authors, users, tags and user books lists.

+The database schema is stored in *database/initial/mybooks.sql*

 See [mysql](https://github.com/hipposareevil/books/blob/master/mysql/README.md) for more information and method to update the *admin* user's password.